 1992 saw another major change in the 6 and 8hp motors with a completely different rope starter unit that mounted over the flywheel.

 Also there was a 5hp in this series, which consisted of basically a 6hp.
 I have not been able to identify exactly what made it a 5hp instead of the 6hp, unless it had a slightly smaller intake manifold diameter or was actually a 6hp but sold with a 5 decal to be politically correct in certain restricted areas.
-Or maybe just a slightly smaller main jet. ???
+However in all probability it may have just a slightly smaller main jet, cutting the amount of fuel burned, lowering the RPM

 General Observances : The factory did however retain the spindle spool starter system of the 66 -79 for these 1984-1991 models.
 These newer models are not crowded under the cowling and have lots of room there.